Anthrocon/www/content/Events/anthrocon-river-cruises/index.md

 {{< /details >}}

 {{< details "What boats are being used for the river cruises?" >}}
 The Gateway Clipper Fleet has three boats that will be servicing our cruises, depending on the type: The Princess, The Three Rivers Queen, and The Duchess.
-More information about the boats can be found on the [**Gateway Clipper Fleet website**](https://www.gatewayclipper.com/about-us/boats/).
+More information about the boats can be found on the [Gateway Clipper Fleet website](https://www.gatewayclipper.com/about-us/boats/).
 {{< /details >}}

 {{< details "Can I take my fursuit onto the cruise?" >}}